bekk/react-native-workshop/README.md

 A message consisting of text only is quite boring these days.
 Also, a picture says more than a thousand words...
 So, let's add functionality to allow the user to add an image to new messages.

 React Native has no component or API for taking pictures on the fly or picking an image from the camera roll.
 That's where third-party npm modules come in handy.
 We'll use the [react-native-image-picker](https://github.com/marcshilling/react-native-image-picker) module, which allows for both taking new pictures and picking from the camera roll.
 It's implemented by bridging to the pure native image picker and picture taking apps.

-We've already added the module to the project, and wrapped it in a promise.
-Have a look at `camera.js`.
-You need to use the  `pickImage()` function of `camera.js` and handle the promise.
-You can also tweak and experiment with the image picker configuration, also found in `camera.js`.
+The module is already installed in the project.
+We've also created an action, `openImagePicker()`, which opens the native image picker and saves the captured image to the global state.

 a) __Button.__ We need a button for launching the image picker.

-b) __Pick it.__ Hook the button up to the image picker.
-To open the image picker, you're not rendering a component, but simply calling a JavaScript function that further calls some native, platform specific code.
-Hence, the handling of opening the picker is better implemented by an action than a component.
-So, create an action that opens the image picker, and hook it up to the button.
+b) __Pick it.__ Hook the button up to the image picker by firing the `openImagePicker()` action when the button is pressed.

-c) __Save it.__ Make sure your action saves it to the Redux store.
-Hint: Use `setImage()` in `actions.js`

-c) __Show it.__ After successfully picking an image, display the image in the `NewMessage`component.
-Allow it to use all available space, but make sure it stays good lookin' by maintaining its aspect ratio.
+c) __Show it.__ Display the image in the `NewMessage`component.
+Allow it to use all available space, but make sure it's good lookin' by maintaining _dat_ aspect ratio.

-d) __Send it.__ If you've added the image to the Redux state, `postMessage()` should already support posting messages with image to the server.
+d) __Send it.__ If you've hooked everything up correctly, `postMessage()` should already support posting messages with images to the server.
+Try it out.
 Works?
 Good!

-(Kanskje deltakerene bør utvide postMessage selv?
-Men da bør de kanskje også lage action setImage selv + håndtere den i reduceren.
-Kan bli litt mye?)
+e) __Clear it.__ Currently, the image is never cleared from the global state.
+This will cause `NewMessage` to display the previous picked image in a couple of cases:
+  * When you've sent a message containing an image
+  * When you pick an image -> navigate back to `MessageList` -> navigate to `NewMessage`

+Use `clearImage()` to clear the globally stored image such that the above mentioned scenarios no longer occur.